Aston Villa 1-2 Newcastle: Late Gouffran winner lifts Pardew's men

-Both sides continued to push forward following the opener, with Remy at the fore for Pardew's men as his pace caused plenty of problems for the Villa defense.
+Both sides continued to push forward following the opener, with Remy at the fore for Pardew's men as his pace caused plenty of problems for the Villa defence.

 Lambert was forced to adjust his side just before the half-hour mark when Jores Okore limped off to be replaced by Ciaran Clark.

-The second half started in frenetic fashion as Villa pressed in search of an equalizer.
+The second half started in frenetic fashion as Villa pressed in search of an equaliser.

-Newcastle was struggling defensively and was lucky not to surrender the lead when Agbonlahor inexplicably missed with the goal at his mercy following a pinpoint cross from Weimann.
+Newcastle were struggling defensively and they were lucky not to surrender their lead when Agbonlahor inexplicably missed with the goal at his mercy following a pin-point cross from Weimann.

-Remy was brought off shortly afterwards - Gouffran coming on in his place - and Newcastle soon conceded the initiative as Benteke leveled matters with a bullet header.
-The Belgian international met Ashley Westwood’s excellent delivery from a corner to fire home.
+Remy was brought off shortly afterwards - Gouffran coming on in his place - and Newcastle soon conceded the initiative as Benteke levelled matters with a bullet header.
+The Belgian international met Ashley Westwood’s excellent delivery to fire home.

 However, Newcastle regained the advantage six minutes later – and Ben Arfa was heavily involved once again.
 He produced a fierce left-footed shot that Guzan could only parry and Gouffran was on hand to slot into the empty net.

 That goal stretched the game further, with Cisse and Ben Arfa going close for Newcastle.
-Fabian Delph almost equalized for Villa late on, but the visitors stood firm.
+Fabian Delph almost equalised for Villa late on, but the visitors stood firm.